Generic name: bendamustine [ BEN-da-MUS-teen ]

 What is Treanda?

-Treanda (bendamustine) is a cancer medication that interferes with the growth of cancer cells and slows their growth and spread in the body.
+Treanda is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

 Before you receive Treanda, tell your doctor if you have a weak immune system, fever or other signs of infection, a metabolic disorder or electrolyte imbalance, liver or kidney disease, or if you smoke.

 Tell your caregiver right away if you have a fever, chills, itching, or a skin rash during or shortly after the injection.

 Treanda can lower blood cells that help your body fight infections and help your blood to clot.
 You may get an infection or bleed more easily.
 Call your doctor if you have unusual bruising or bleeding, or signs of infection (fever, chills, body aches).

 Before taking this medicine

 You should not be treated with Treanda if you are allergic to bendamustine, polyethylene glycol, propylene glycol or mannitol (Osmitrol).